x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/collaboration/shared-mailboxes/create-shared-mailboxes.md

 # Create shared mailboxes in the Exchange admin center

 If your organization uses a hybrid Exchange environment, you should use the on-premises Exchange admin center (EAC) to create and manage shared mailboxes.
+Exchange admin center (EAC) is the single unified management console that allows for managing both your on-premises and Exchange Online organizations and allows you to connect and configure features for both organizations.
+For more information, see [Hybrid management in Exchange hybrid deployments](https://docs.microsoft.com/exchange/hybrid-management).

 ## Use the EAC to create a shared mailbox